How to Bleed Suzuki GSX-R 1000 Brakes

-Tools and Supplies Needed: Suzuki GSX-R Brake Bleed
+Tools and Supplies - Suzuki GSX-R1000 Brake Bleed

 Step 1.
-Locate the brake fluid reservoir on the right side of the handlebar.
-Using a Phillips-head screwdriver, remove the metal bracket that holds the reservoir cap on.
+Locate the brake fluid reservoir on the right side of the handlebar, then use a Phillips-head screwdriver to remove the metal bracket that holds the reservoir cap on.

 Step 3.
-Get your 8mm wrench on the bleed valve, then attach a length of 3/16th hose to the bleed valve.
-The hose will need to be long enough to reach your drain pan.
+Get an 8mm wrench on the bleed valve, then attach a 3/16th hose to the bleed valve.

 Step 4.
 Force the fluid out of the system by pumping the brake handle several times, then holding it down.
-Next, turn the wrench to open the bleeder valve.
-You'll begin to see fluid.
+Next, turn the wrench to open the bleeder valve until you see fluid.

-PRO TIP: You can also use a fluid extractor for this part of the job.
-The setup is the same, except the tube running from the bleeder valve runs to your pump.
-Turn on the pump and open the bleeder valve with your wrench.
-If you use this method, watch the level on the reservoir.
-If it gets too low, it will allow air into the system.
+PRO TIP: You can use a fluid extractor for this part of the job.
+The setup is the same, except the tube running from the bleeder valve runs to the pump.
+Turn on the pump and open the bleeder valve with a wrench.
+When you use this method, watch the level on the reservoir.
+If it gets too low, it'll allow air into the system.

 Step 6.
-Top off the reservoir with some clean DOT4 brake fluid after you've gotten most of the old fluid out.
+Top off the reservoir with some new DOT4 brake fluid after you've gotten most of the old fluid out.

 Step 1.
 Locate the dust cover for the bleeder valve on the top of the caliper and remove it.
 If you can't find it, check out our GSX-R 1000 brake caliper diagram for reference.

 Step 2.
-Get your 8mm box wrench over the bleeder valve, then attach your 3/16th hose.
+Get an 8mm box wrench over the bleeder valve, then attach a 3/16th hose.

 NOTE: The set up is the same as it was for the reservoir bleed.